-Applicants may audition in person or by mail.
+Applicants may audition in person or online.
 Auditions may be submitted before or after your application.

 1. In Person

-We encourage applicants who can not audition in person to submit their audition materials to us online at http://app.getacceptd.com/syrmusic.
-The online portal offers additional instruction for submitting materials.
-There is a $25 fee for each submission you make through Acceptd.
-Please note that the online portal will be available when applications open for Fall 2016 in October 2015.
+Applicants who cannot audition in person must submit their audition materials online at Acceptd.
+The online portal offers additional instruction for submitting video-recorded audition materials.
+There is a $30 fee for each video submission you make through Acceptd.
+Graduate auditions must be submitted by February 1.

 Please submit three scores (with recordings if available) of three works online through Acceptd.
 At least one score must be for large ensemble (orchestra, wind ensemble, sinfonietta).
-Contact: Professor Nic Scherzinger, chair, composition department, email@example.com.
+Contact: Associate Professor Joseph Downing, chair, composition department, email@example.com.

 Submit a 20- to 30-minute recording online through Acceptd, including at least 10 minutes of conducting in performance and 10 minutes rehearsing.
 The camera should be facing the conductor.
 Conductors who pass the video audition will be invited to campus to audition with one of the Setnor School of Music’s choral ensembles.
 Two selections will be conducted: one assigned by the director of choral activities that the ensemble knows, and one chosen by the applicant to teach the ensemble.
 Contact: Professor John Warren, director of choral studies, firstname.lastname@example.org.